toddway/AndroidExample/README.md

 We must use a ViewModelProvider.Factory.

 Several pieces of this application can be developed and built as independent modules.
-The diagram below graphs the local module dependencies:
+The diagram below graphs the local module dependencies.
+Green boxes are Android Modules, red boxes are JVM modules, and orange boxes are Kotlin Multiplatform modules.

 <img src="docs/project.dot.png" alt="Local Dependency Graph"/>

-And here is a graph of the remote module dependencies (excluding transitive dependencies):
+And here is a graph of the remote module dependencies (excluding transitive dependencies).
+White boxes are local modules, orange boxes are remote modules.

 <img src="docs/dependency-graph-my-generator.png" alt="Remote Dependency Graph"/>